 These legislative assignments are similar but distinct.
 Staff members from WSIPP and OSPI are coordinating the inventory and menu processes to ensure that the results are consistent.
 WSIPP staff served as non-voting members on the expert panels and provided research findings that informed the panels' deliberations.
 The expert panels helped WSIPP identify topics for analysis and reviewed topics for inclusion on the inventory when no evaluation research was available.
-The final inventory and menu classifications, however, reflect each group's independent judgment.
+The final classifications on the LAP inventory and expert panel menus, however, reflect each group's independent judgment.